metagenomics/2015-biogas-cebitec/README.md

 1. `docker pull metagenomics/2015-biogas-cebitec`
 2. `docker run  -v /path/to/wokspace/directory:/home/biogas/data metagenomics/2015-biogas-cebitec`

 **Note:** The workspace directory you mount to the container should be on a volume with >83GB space.
+After the container finishes, results can be found in the directory you mounted to the container.

 Per default the container runs with 8 threads (and a serial execution of make).
 You can change this by specifying `--threads=NUMBER` after the docker name, e.g.: